hzz0024/hzz0024.github.io/_posts/2020/2020-04-27-angsd_stringent_filter.markdown

 - qqplot for ch_ref_minInd70_mapq25 vs. ch_ref_minInd50_mapq20 (note the minInd70 means 70% minInd setting, same for minIn50)
 <img src="https://hzz0024.github.io/images/qqplot/50_vs_70.jpg" alt="img" width="800"/>

 3. Overall, I prefer to use the stringent datasets for analyses like PCA, MDS, or Fst outlier detection.
-It would 1) reduce the computational cost; 2) eliminate the PCA individual outliers due to uneven sequencing depth.
-It would be also beneficial to remove the paralogs for downstream analyese.
+It would 1) reduce the computational cost; 2) eliminate the PCA individual outliers due to uneven missing genotypes.
+It would be also beneficial to remove the paralogs for downstream analyses.